Warqus/wagtailuiplus/README.md

 This Wagtail app provides several ui improvements to the Wagtail admin.

+**Conditional checkboxes**
+- Automatically check a target checkbox whenever a trigger checkbox is checked
+- The reverse also applies, when the target checkbox is unchecked, the trigger checkbox is also unchecked
+- This functionality can be used to create an "all" option among a list of checkboxes
+- Supported trigger elements: `BooleanField`
+- Supported target elements: `BooleanField` (on the same tab)

 **Conditional visibility**
 - Show or hide form fields based on conditional visibility rules
 - Regular page fields: